 Peters has served in numerous acquisition billets, including assignments as the MH-60R Seahawk avionics lead within the H-60 program office, deputy program manager for the Vertical Takeoff and Landing UAV program, and assistant program manager for systems engineering for all Navy and Marine Corps unmanned air vehicles.

 From November 2007 through July 2011, Peters served as program manager, H-60 Helicopters program office (PMA-299), providing worldwide support for the Navy’s H-60 Seahawk helicopters and user communities.
 During his tenure, the program delivered more than 150 helicopters, fielded numerous upgrades, and supported the first three carrier strike group deployments of the MH-60R and MH-60S.
 From August 2011 to July 2014, Peters commanded the Presidential Helicopters program office (PMA-274), successfully leading the program through Milestone B and contract award for the Engineering and Manufacturing Development program.
 In October 2014, Peters became commander, Naval Air Warfare Center Aircraft Division and the Assistant Commander for Research and Engineering, Naval Air Systems Command.

-He currently serves as Program Executive Officer for Air ASW, Assault & Special Mission Programs, PEO(A).
-Rear Adm.
+Peters assumed his current position as the Program Executive Officer for AIR ASW, Assault & Special Mission Programs, PEO(A), in March 2016.

-Grosklags earned a Masters of Science degree in Aeronautical Engineering from the Naval Post-Graduate School and is a graduate of the USN Test Pilot School Class 99.
-He has more than 5,000 military flight hours in numerous types of rotary and fixed-wing aircraft.
+Peters has earned post-graduate degrees in Aeronautical Engineering and Telecommunications, and is a graduate of the U.S. Naval Test Pilot School, Class 102.
+He has more than 3,800 flight hours in fixed wing and rotary wing aircraft.